Global Solutions to Nonconvex Problems by Evolution of Hamilton-Jacobi PDEs: Acknowledgements

 \section{Acknowledgements}

-{Howard Heaton, Samy Wu Fung, and Stanley Osher were partially funded by AFOSR MURI FA9550-18-502, ONR N00014-18-1-2527, N00014-18-20-1-2093, N00014-20-1-2787}.
-Howard Heaton’s work was also supported by the National Science Foundation (NSF) Graduate Research Fellowship under Grant No. DGE-1650604.
+{This work greatly benefited from feedback by anonymous reviewers.
+HH, SWF, and SO were partially funded by AFOSR MURI FA9550-18-502, ONR N00014-18-1-2527, N00014-18-20-1-2093, N00014-20-1-2787}.
+HH was also supported by the NSF Graduate Research Fellowship under Grant No. DGE-1650604.
 Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF.